MChatzakis/join2vec/README.md

 Manos Chatzakis (emmanouil.chatzakis@epfl.ch), Viktor Sanca, Anastasia Ailamaki

 join2vec is a framework that utilizes deep learning word embeddings to perform semantic rich similarity joins in relational databases.
-It was developed during summer@EPFL program and during a semester project in collaboration with DIAS lab, advised by Viktor Sanca and Anastasia Ailamaki.
+It was developed during [summer@EPFL](https://summer.epfl.ch/) program and during a semester project in collaboration with [DIAS](https://www.epfl.ch/labs/dias/) lab, advised by Viktor Sanca and Anastasia Ailamaki.

-Part of join2vec algorithms and implementations are included in the paper "Context-Enhanced Relational Operators via Neural Embeddings", Viktor Sanca, Manos Chatzakis and Anastasia Ailamaki, to be submitted in VLDB.
+Part of join2vec algorithms and implementations are presented also in the paper "Context-Enhanced Relational Operators via Neural Embeddings", Viktor Sanca, Manos Chatzakis and Anastasia Ailamaki, to be submitted in VLDB'24.

-This repository contains the initial code implementing j2v, which was written during summer@EPFL and semester project at EPFL.
+This repository contains the initial code implementing j2v, which was written during [summer@EPFL](https://summer.epfl.ch/) and semester project at EPFL.
 It also contains the report and presentations dedicated completely to join2vec.

 ## Compilation
 ```bash